aknu/Engineering-Design-Portfolio/README.md

 I may learn stuff from this class about 3d modeling and textures

 This is a school project and a Portfolio.
+My school wanted me to use git for this project